AlcatrazDev-Android-Devices/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-# AlcatrazDev AOSP Devices repositories
+# AlcatrazDev AOSP Devices Repositories
 - alphalm - LG G8
 - aura - Razer Phone 2
 - blueline - Google Pixel 3